ChiragCD/patterns/README.md

 # patterns
-Creates and displays random patterns using python.
+Creates and displays random patterns using python and pygame.